Dachau trials: Post–war political aftermath

 After the verdicts, the manner in which the court had functioned was disputed, first in Germany (by former Nazi officials who had regained some power due to anti-Communist positions with the occupation forces), then later in the United States, including by Senator Joseph McCarthy.
 The case was appealed to the Supreme Court of the United States, which made no decision.
 The case then came under the scrutiny of a sub-committee of the United States Senate.
 This drew attention to the trial and the judicial irregularities that had occurred during the interrogations that preceded the trial.
 But, before the United States Senate took an interest in this case, most of the death sentences had been commuted, because of a revision of the trial carried out by the US Army.
 The other life sentences were commuted within the next few years.
 With the exception of one person who died in prison, all of those convicted in the Malmedy massacre trial were released during the 1950s, the last one to leave prison being Hubert Huber in January 1957.

 A distinct case about the war crimes committed against civilians in Stavelot was tried on July 6, 1948, in front of a Belgian military court in Liège, Belgium.
 The defendants were 10 members of Kampfgruppe Peiper; American troops had captured them on December 22, 1944, near the spot where one of the massacres of civilians in Stavelot had occurred.
 One man was discharged; the others were found guilty.
 Most of the convicts were sentenced to 10 years' imprisonment; two officers were sentenced to 12 and 15 years.

 Towards the end of his life, Joachim Peiper settled in Traves, Haute-Saône, in eastern France.
 In 1976 a Communist historian obtained the file on Joachim Peiper from the Gestapo document archive in East Germany, and used the information to denounce the presence of a Nazi war criminal living in France.
-In June of 1976, there appeared political flyers denouncing the presence of SS-Obersturmbannführer Joachim Peiper in the village of Traves.
+In June 1976, there appeared political flyers denouncing the presence of SS-Obersturmbannführer Joachim Peiper in the village of Traves.
 Later, a newsmagazine article the left-wing L'Humanité identified Peiper's presence and residence in Traves, and he received threats of death.
 In the early morning of 14 July 1976, Peiper's house was set afire, and killed him.